 4. Right-click on above-created DWORD value, select Modify.
 You will get this window:

-5. Now you can use following values for Value data section:
+5. Now you can use the following values for Value data section:

 6. Close Registry Editor and reboot to see results.